dmiller423/abusegame/README.md

 Abuse README
 ============

-This is a fork of the Abuse SDL2 port from http://github.com/Xenoveritas/abuse, which itself is a fork of the Abuse SDL port from http://abuse.zoy.org.
+This is a [Playstation4] fork of [a fork of] the Abuse SDL2 port from http://github.com/Xenoveritas/abuse, which itself is a fork of the Abuse SDL port from http://abuse.zoy.org.

+It currently runs, but requires some love ... audio falls off ? (only tested via remote stream) Input from SDL : does gamepad (not joystick) input not work in my SDL port?

 --------